 Oct 25 2010

 Valentine’s Day Cranberry Cheesecake RecipePhoto Credit : Howard L. Puckett

-Pretty in Pink.
-Chocolate may be de rigueur on February 14, but this beautiful cheesecake is sinfully hard to resist.
+Chocolate may be de rigueur on February 14, but this beautiful cranberry cheesecake recipe is sinfully hard to resist.
 It was a favorite of the late Sylvia Van Hazinga of Hillsboro, New Hampshire.

 Make the filling: In a large mixing bowl combine filling ingredients- except the cranberry sauce-and beat until smooth.
 (A blender, a food processor, or a strong arm works equally well; do it in batches if necessary.)
 Pour one-half of the batter into a large bowl and set aside.
 Pour the other half of the batter into the crumb crust.
 Add the cranberry sauce to the reserved batter and blend until smooth.
 Pour a ring of the cranberry batter on top of the batter in the crust and stir with a knife to marbleize it.
 Place the pan in a larger baking dish and add water to come halfway up the sides.
 Bake for 1-1/2 hours.
 Turn off the oven and let the cake cool inside.
 (This helps prevent cracking.)
 When completely cool, gently remove the cake from the pan and set it on a serving plate.

 1 1/2 cups sour cream

 1/4 cup sugar